anishaislam8/TriGraph/README.md

-# Probability Estimator for Visual Code
+# Graph Based Probabilistic Model for Node and Edge Prediction in Pure Data
 We implement a code prediction model for Pure Data(PD) subgraphs in this project.
 Our goal is to predict the nodes and edges of a PD graph by utilizing the graph nature of the PD programs.

 ## Methodology